 The price is reasonable for these Puma pants, not bargain-priced but not overly expensive for a good-looking pair of tapered sweatpants that are suitable for mild exercise but better as comfortable and fashionable athletic wear.

 The G+S review team thinks there are better sweats for working out or jogging, but these Pumas will definitely make you look the part of an athlete.

 More info on the Puma Men’s Contrast Pants:

 6. Adidas Men’s Tiro ’17 Pants

-Here’s another good looking set of joggers.
-The Tiro ’17 sweatpants are available in a whopping 29 different colors, all of them with the trademark Adidas triple stripe halfway down the left leg and the logo on the upper thigh.
-They’re tapered for a slim look but they don’t squeeze the leg too much, so they’re quite comfortable.
+Here’s another good-looking set of joggers.
+The Tiro ’17 sweatpants are available in a whopping 29 different colours, all of them with the trademark Adidas triple stripe halfway down the left leg and the logo on the upper thigh.
+They’re tapered for a slim look, but they don’t squeeze the leg too much, so they’re quite comfortable.
 Adidas also describes these as “Soccer Training Pants,” but the review team thinks they’re also a very nice pair of jogging sweats.

 One reason the Tiro ‘17s are so comfortable is that they’re ventilated well.
 Adidas calls its system “Climacool,” but it’s really just a combination of breathable polyester and a vent in the rear with a mesh insert below the back section of the waistband.

 Another feature of these sweatpants that we liked is the zippers on the ribbed cuffs; you can raise the zippers for a looser fit (or to show off your calves).
 The waistband is ribbed as well, with a drawstring, and there are two front pockets with zippers.

 These moderately-priced joggers look good, feel good and keep you cool.
 Most of the team doesn’t wear cropped sweats regularly, but the Adidas Tiro ‘17s are awfully tempting.